 Unity Bowl – This ceremony is an example of honouring the range of generational influences on the lives of the Bride and Groom, especially when these people are able to attend the wedding ceremony.
 It also allows children of the couple to be included.

-The Bride and Groom choose a glass bowl that will have a prominent unity-bowlplace in their home.
+The Bride and Groom choose a glass bowl that will have a prominent place in their home.
 Each person who has some relationship to them, for example, grandparents, parents, siblings, or through other relationships (godparents, step-parents, guardians) is given a small bag that is filled with coloured marbles or stones.
-Each bag holds a colour that is unique to that person.
+Each bag holds a colour that is unique to that person.The stones are placed into the bowl that the couple has chosen.
+This represents the foundation of the family and the wedding itself.
+After everyone has added their stones to the mix, the celebrant mingles the colours and then the Bride and Groom add their stones as well.

 To conduct the sand ceremony, two containers of sand – one each for the Bride and Groom – are required, with a third container (preferably made of clear glass) for the celebrant.
 The Bride and Groom pour their sand into the third container symbolising the blending of their lives together which can never be separated.